Starfish (album)

 Starfish is the fifth album by the Australian rock band The Church, released in February 1988 by Mushroom Records in Australia and by Arista Records internationally.
 The band's international breakthrough album, Starfish went gold in America and has remained their most commercially successful release.
 The album sold 600,000 copies in the United States alone.
-The first single, "Under the Milky Way", charted on the US Billboard Hot 100, peaking at #24, and at #2 on the Mainstream Rock Tracks chart, leading to significant exposure of the then relatively underground Australian act.
-In Australia "Under the Milky Way" climbed to #22, and Starfish reached #11 on the album charts.
+The first single, "Under the Milky Way", charted on the US Billboard Hot 100, peaking at No. 24, and at No. 2 on the Mainstream Rock Tracks chart, leading to significant exposure of the then relatively underground Australian act.
+In Australia "Under the Milky Way" climbed to No. 22, and Starfish reached No. 11 on the albums chart.

 Background

 The album was recorded and produced in Los Angeles by L.A. session musicians Waddy Wachtel and Greg Ladanyi.
 The recording is more sparse and open than its predecessor, Heyday, which featured orchestral arrangements with brass and strings.
 Many of its songs have seen heavy rotation in live set lists, and the album remains a favourite among many fans.

 The song "Under the Milky Way" was co-written by lead vocalist/bassist Steve Kilbey with his then-girlfriend Karin Jansson of Pink Champagne.
 When drummer Richard Ploog was unable to find the right feel for the song, the band played to a click track and session musician Russ Kunkel was brought in to add the drums and percussion later.

 The album's title was taken from Kilbey's nickname for friend and musical partner Donnette Thayer, who signed herself that way on postcards she sent to Kilbey.
 Kilbey contributed a long untitled poem to the album's liner notes.
 Music videos were filmed for "Under the Milky Way" and "Reptile".